Ultramann/shifu/README.md

 #### `shifu_cmd_name`
 * Name used to reference command from command line arguments
-* When the command is the root command, this name should match the name of the program
+* When the command is passed to `shifu_run` this name must match the name of the program for tab completion to work
-* When the command is a subcommand, the name is used to parse command line arguments
+* When the command is a subcommand the name is used to parse command line arguments
 * Example
   ```sh
   shifu_cmd_name shifu